-In the open source corner, and as the second most popular monitoring solution for Azure, is the ELK Stack (Elasticsearch, Logstash & Kibana).
+In the open source corner (well, as of January 2021, formerly open source), is the second most popular monitoring solution for Azure, is the ELK Stack (Elasticsearch, Logstash & Kibana).
 As the world’s most popular open source log analysis platform, the ELK Stack is a natural choice for monitoring and troubleshooting any cloud-based application.

 This is not the place to explain the popularity of ELK but suffice to say it provides users with an open source platform that answers almost all of the requirements we outlined above.
 Elasticsearch acts as a scalable data store, Logstash aggregates and processes the data and Kibana is used to query and visualize the data (the fourth element in the stack, beats, are used to actually collect and forward different types of data from data sources.)

 In an Azure environment, this is what an ELK-based monitoring architecture would most likely look like:

 The ELK Stack is a preferred option for Azure users also because it’s open source, which means there is a large community backing it and driving new features and that it helps companies avoid vendor lock-in.
 Because ELK is so popular, training and onboarding new members of the team is usually simpler.